-Nonlinear modes of organization provide the tools for understanding the organization of living systems, but further conceptual analysis is required to understand the significance of such organization to account for the features of life.
+Non-linear modes of organization provide the tools for understanding the organization of living systems, but further conceptual analysis is required to understand the significance of such organization for accounting for the features of life.
 Such a framework can be provided if we focus on living systems and some of their salient features.
-One of the major claims of the cell theory, as it developed in the nineteenth century through the endeavors of Schleiden, Schwann, Virchow, and others, is that the cell is the fundamental living unit (Bechtel, 1984; 2006).
-There are two salient features in this claim.
-First, the cell is a unit - it is an entity whose identity is maintained over time despite exchanges of matter and energy with its environment.
+One of the major claims of the cell theory, as it developed in the 19th century through the endeavors of Schleiden, Schwann, Virchow, and others, is that the cell is the fundamental living unit (Bechtel, 1984; 2006).
+Two things are salient in this claim.
+First, the cell is a unit-it is an entity whose identity is maintained over time despite exchanges of matter and energy with its environment.
 Second, as a living entity, a cell is an active agent.
 Unlike a rock or a crystal, for example, it initiates operations that affect both itself and its environment.
-To these basic claims recent theorists have added a third claim - many of these internally initiated operations serve to maintain the existence of the system itself.
-These operations loop back to the cell itself so as to form and repair its own structure to enable it to continue its operations.
-The term 'autonomy' is often used to describe this capacity of cells, as the most fundamental units of life, to initiate operations that maintain themselves.
-I will develop the idea of organization that maintains and enhances autonomy in Section 6.
+To these basic claims recent theorists have added a third claim-many of these internally initiated operations serve to maintain the existence of the system itself.
+These operations loop back on the cell itself so as to form and repair its own structure so as to enable it to continue to operate.
+The term autonomy is often used to describe this capacity of cells, as the most fundamental units of life, to initiate operations that maintain themselves.
+I will develop the idea of organization that maintains and enhances autonomy in section 6.

-Many of the theorists who have pursued the sorts of themes about nonlinear organization that I discuss in this paper have presented them as undermining mechanistic science.
-A clear example is Robert Rosen who emphasized the role of nonlinear organization in maintaining metabolic repair.
-As I discuss in Section 6, he focused on how repair in organisms originated within the system so that the whole system was 'closed to efficient causation'.
-He presented such organization as a radical departure from the principles of mechanistic Newtonian science and offered them as the basis for a very different, nonmechanistic science (Rosen, 1991; see also Mikulecky, 2000).
-While I too will be making much of the importance in living systems of cyclic organization, I do not consider this as requiring a rupture with mechanistic science, but as helping to fill out the picture of what mechanisms are capable of doing when they are organized appropriately.5
+Many of the theorists who have pursued the sorts of themes about non-linear organization that I discuss in this paper have presented them as undermining mechanistic science.
+A clear example is Robert Rosen who emphasized the role of non-linear organization in maintaining metabolic repair.
+As I discuss in section 6, he focused on how repair in organisms originated within the system so that the whole system was "closed to efficient causation."
+He presented such organization as a radical departure from the principles of mechanistic Newtonian science and offered them as the basis for a very different, non-mechanistic science (Rosen, 1991; see also Mikulecky, 2000).
+While I too will be making much of the importance in living systems of cyclic yeast fail to grow despite plentiful glucose and an otherwise intact glycolytic pathway (see Teusink, Walsh, van Dam, & Westerhoff, 1998; I thank Fred Boogerd for pointing me to this example.).

+organization, I do not consider this as requiring a rupture with mechanistic science, but as helping to fill out the picture of what mechanisms are capable of doing when they are organized appropriately.5 is a structure performing a function in virtue of its components parts, component operations, and their organization.
+The orchestrated functioning of the mechanism is responsible for one or more phenomena (Bechtel & Abrahamsen, 2005).